 And the devil that deceived them was cast into the lake of fire and brimstone, where the beast and the false prophet are, and shall be tormented day and night for ever and ever.

 Who shall be punished with everlasting destruction from the presence of the Lord, and from the glory of his power

 Then shall he say also unto them on the left hand, Depart from me, ye cursed, into everlasting fire, prepared for the devil and his angels:

 And these shall go away into everlasting punishment: but the righteous into life eternal.

-For those who believe in an eternal heaven of bliss, the doctrine of eternal hell is a necessity.
-The Bible could not be more plain.
-Hell is eternal.
-The same words are used to describe the length of heaven’s joy as are used to describe the length of hell’s suffering.
+For those who believe in an eternal heaven the doctrine of eternal hell is a necessity.
+The Bible could not be more plain- Hell is eternal.
+The same words used to describe the length of heaven’s joy are also used to describe the length of hell’s suffering.
 Both are said to be “everlasting”, “eternal” and “forever”.
-One cannot change the meaning of these words as descriptors of hell without also changing their meaning in relation as descriptors of heaven.
+One cannot change the meaning of these words when speaking of hell without also changing their meaning in relation to heaven.
 The righteous will enjoy heavenly bliss for the same eternity that the lost endure hell’s torment.
-Scriptures offer no hint that the souls of the condemned cease to exist at some point in the future.
-All the Bible says about hell declares that it is a place of unending, eternal torment in which the condemned will consciously endure physical and spiritual agony.
+Scripture offers no hint that the souls of the condemned cease to exist at some point in the future.
+All the Bible says about hell declares it to be a place of unending, eternal torment in which the condemned will consciously endure physical and spiritual agony.

 Despite the horrors of hell, God is not cruel and pitiless.
 In His mercy God has provided a means of salvation.
-He has promised those who trust Jesus alone for salvation from sin will be forgiven of all guilt and made righteous.
-Hell is a place of judgment, first built for Satan and the demons that follow him, and into which all those who refuse to obey the gospel will be cast.
+He has promised that those who trust Jesus alone for salvation from sin will be forgiven of all guilt and made righteous.
+Hell is a place of judgment built for Satan and the demons that follow him and into which all who refuse to obey the gospel will be cast.
 Those who do not believe are already condemned, but if any turn to Jesus for salvation he will escape condemnation and be given eternal life.